...

 Conclusion

 In the end, expert witnesses play a multifaceted role in legal proceedings as they aid courts in using their specialized knowledge in understanding complex concepts, contribute to informed decision-making by judges, juries, and attorneys, evaluate evidence, and enhance decision-making.
 They help bridge the gap between technical complexity and legal comprehension.
-At times expert witness for lawyers can play a huge role in aiding the lawyers and the court in navigating through a complex case.
+At times expert witnesses for lawyers can play a huge role in aiding the lawyers and the court in navigating through a complex case.

 Moreover, as expert witnesses operate across diverse fields including science, law, medicine, and beyond, they offer comprehensive assistance to judges and juries.
 They simplify intricate concepts, facilitating the presentation of strong and lucid evidence.
 This contributes to clear and unbiased decisions by the court, thus advancing the cause of justice.